drvinceknight/rsd/src/chs/03-programming-best-practice.md

 - Documentation: document your code.
 Do this by choosing verbose and meaningful variable and function names but also by writing a "manual" for each part of your code.
-- Testing: write a test for your code.
+- Testing: write tests for your code.
 This ensures that you know your code does what it's supposed to do.
 It will also prove invaluable when it comes to debugging as you can immediately find out which part of your code doesn't work.